alphagov/govuk-puppet/modules/mysql/README.md

     mysql -uroot -p < dump.sql

+Find the binary log file and position from the dump:

+    head -n30 dump.sql | grep -i log_file

-Then you need to set the replication on the slave
+Then you need to set the replication on the slave, replacing the password with the replica_user password, and the master_log_file and master_log_pos with the fields found from the above grep.

     STOP SLAVE;
     CHANGE MASTER TO